xindic/Trinity/README.md

 Interactions: Like, comment, save, and share posts.
 Feed Visibility: Public visibility, allowing even anonymous users to view posts.

-**4. Search**

-Startup Search: Filter by Industry Type and Location.

 **5. Messaging**

-Allows users to send private messages to others and share posts.
+Allows users to send private messages to others in an email format.

 **6. Sharable Profiles and Posts**